ancient-military-history

 The Age of Disunity: Military Colonies and Private Armies (220–581 CE)

 The fall of the Han dynasty led to centuries of fragmentation.
 Universal conscription largely collapsed in favor of more localized and privatized recruitment.
 Regional warlords competing for control of the Central Plains relied on personal loyalty rather than state bureaucracy.
+The period saw a dramatic decline in central authority and a proliferation of autonomous military forces.

 The Rise of Military Colonies (Tuntian)